-Regardless of whether you ended up having seven days on Easter Island because of choice (smart one, by the way), or because of flight windows (as was my case), you would have more time on the island than the typical in-and-out tourist.
-With a little bit more time, you can consider a slower and more personalised experience of Rapa Nui.
+Regardless of whether you ended up having seven days on Easter Island intentionally (very wise), or because of flight schedule windows (as was my case), you would have more time on the island than the typical in-and-out tourist.
+This means you can consider a slower and more personalised experience of Rapa Nui.

 Here are some things that I discovered that could help you to personalise your week on Easter Island.

 - Is it affordable to stay seven days on Easter Island?

 - Accommodation options for staying seven days on Easter Island

 - Getting food for seven days on Easter Island

 - Food options while out touring Easter Island attractions

 - Transportation options around Easter Island

 - Where can you get WiFi on Easter Island?